 In 1998, I spent 6 weeks in Europe during my masters program.
 Although I did not plan the trip to coincide with the anniversaries of many of the WWII battles it somehow did.
 I spent two weeks in Germany just outside of Berlin and was educated on what life was like before and after the wall came down, and then 4 weeks spent in England with side trips to Paris and Scotland.
 In all those places, I saw first hand the remnants of these past wars – bullet holes still in cement walls, memorials up everywhere, and even leftover divisions like Checkpoint Charlie in Berlin.
 Here in the states those daily reminders are not visible, but in Europe they are everywhere.
 Our reminders here in this country are our veterans going about their daily lives some with only emotional injuries, but so many with physical injuries.
 If you see a veteran, don’t look away, but instead walk up to them and thank them for serving this great country we live in.
 And for all of those who find so much wrong with our country these days, take a good look at life overseas for so many nations, then thank god that you were “born free” in a country that is built on that very foundation.
 Also pay respect to the men and women who came to this great land and endured terrible conditions to start a new nation – no we may not agree with their way of life back then or their thoughts on many subjects, BUT the fundamental basis was still FREEDOM and our military protects that fundamental right every day so that none of us will ever know true tyranny.

 When I was in my hometown of McKenzie, TN this summer as usual I visited the city cemetery to pay my respects to my dad, step-dad and grandmother.
 I have been in this cemetery so many times throughout my life especially since my mother grew up behind this cemetery.
-I wanted to photograph the graves of the two brothers who founded the town of McKenzie, but in the process of looking at all the graves around them I discovered the military grave marker of Martha McKenzie Carpenter and it showed her to still be living (now deceased).
+I wanted to photograph the graves of the two brothers who founded the town of McKenzie, but in the process of looking at all the graves around them I discovered the military grave marker of Martha McKenzie Carpenter and it showed her to still be living (now deceased in 2011).
 The biggest shock was that she was a pilot during WWII.
 She flew a “target” pulling plane.
-This past March all the WASPs, including Martha, were awarded the Congressional Medal of Honor in Washington D.C.
-She is 88 and was on hand along with her daughter to receive her medal.
+In March 2010, all the WASPs, including Martha, were awarded the Congressional Medal of Honor in Washington D.C.
+She was 88 and was on hand along with her daughter to receive her medal.
 WOW!!